 Barrett Burston Pale Malt on the other hand is a lighter colour Pilsner malt, which will make a lighter bodied, straw coloured beer.

+Have a look at our GRAIN GUIDE for a thorough breakdown of what each grain variety brings to your beer.
 Be sure to pay attention to colour (EBC), region and tasting notes when choosing grains for your recipe.

 For more information, refer to this malt alternative chart